Virtual data sources have two usage scenarios:

 Virtual data sources are based on the Teiid engine to handle multiple data sources and combine the results from them.
 How you design the tables in each of your data sources and how you combine them in a Domain join can significantly affect performance.

-There are several issues to keep in mind when designing a solution that combines several databases in a virtual data source:
+Consider these issues when designing a solution that combines several databases in a virtual data source:

 |•||The virtual data source runs in JasperReports Server and must allocate memory and use processing to handle result sets.|